outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - 'a component that improves a problem but doesnt solve it' is a useful interim or alternative structure to position as the target, when error/solution types are not structural
     - example:
       - an approximation function improves a 'missing information about dependent variable y' problem but doesnt solve it (the 'actual prediction function for y' would solve it)
-      - a buoy improves a 'drowning' problem but probably doesnt solve it (a method of getting to land would solve it, which the buoy is unlikely to be)
+      - a buoy improves a 'drowning' problem but probably doesnt solve it (a 'method of getting to land' would solve it, which the buoy is unlikely to be except in rare contexts or with extreme/distorted/stretched definitions)
-      - a 'fitting structure' improves a 'gap' problem but doesnt solve it (a method of preventing & correcting gaps would solve it, like a method of preventing slices/knots & other structures that qualify as gap error types)
+      - a 'fitting structure' improves a 'gap' problem but doesnt solve it (a 'method of preventing & correcting gaps' would solve it, like a 'method of preventing slices/knots & other structures that qualify as gap error types')

   - map math terms to problem components as default connecting structures other than core/interface structures
     - cycle: error type of a structure, involving a unique variable subset that can be used to derive the original structure when combined with other unique variable subsets
     - knot: structure with a gap error type where the structure's subset forming the gap allows other subsets of the structure to fill the gap
     - manifold: structure that preserves its error types when a specific set of change types are applied
-    - topology: structure with core components of structural changes having no gap error types (continuous), having:
+    - topology: structure connecting subsets & a set, with core components of structural changes having no gap error types (continuous), having:
       - including limits in the form of including subset combinations & subset intersections determining included structures
       - excluding limit error type structure: 'combined/intersecting elements being excluded', or the opposite structure of the limit error type 'non-combined (isolated), non-intersecting (non-common) elements being included'
     - solving a problem by applying filters to the solution space converts the problem into a sorting/set problem structure, applying organization to the definition of the problem & solution so they can be accurately related